 Possible themes could include advanced studies in any of the core areas, or focus on particular subjects/methods – for example, decision-making & strategic interaction, globalization, justice & equality, or comparative political economy.
 You can review some previous themes devised by PPE majors through the button below.

 - Non-Honors Students: Your theme will consist of 3 additional courses (beyond the distribution requirements and PPE core courses) in a single theme in political economy.
-You should take your capstone seminar after the completion of your theme.

 - At least two of these courses must be at the 400-level, and must come from at least two distinct academic disciplines.